jackiehjm/stx-docs/doc/source/security/kubernetes/add-a-trusted-ca.rst

 --------------------------

 A trusted |CA| certificate may need to be specified as an override parameter for the Ansible Bootstrap Playbook.
-Specifically, if the docker registries, specified by the bootstrap overrides file, use a certificate signed by an unknown |CA|.
+Specifically, if the Docker registries, specified by the bootstrap overrides file, use a certificate signed by an unknown |CA|.
 If this is the case then the ssl\_ca\_cert parameter needs to be specified in the ansible overrides file, /home/sysadmin/localhost.yml, as